chenyangh/SemEval2019Task3/README.md

 The code is using one GPU by default, you have to modify the code to make it running on CPU or multiple GPUs.

-The code might include more features than what has been described in the paper.
-For example, we experienced with multi-task learning and focal loss, but we found no significant difference.
+The code includes more features than what has been described in the paper.
+For example, we experimented with multi-task learning and focal loss, but we found no significant difference.

 To run the code, you have to specify the path to the *glove.840B.300d.txt* model file in *-glovepath* argument option.
 Other options are configured with some default value.
 In our experience, the *learning rate* and *decay* would have more impact than others.